awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53resolver-resolverrule-targetaddress.md

 ## Properties<a name="aws-properties-route53resolver-resolverrule-targetaddress-properties"></a>

 `Ip`  <a name="cfn-route53resolver-resolverrule-targetaddress-ip"></a>
-One IP address that you want to forward DNS queries to\.
-You can specify only IPv4 addresses\.
+One IPv4 address that you want to forward DNS queries to\.
 *Required*: No
 *Type*: String
 *Minimum*: `7`